Verlihub/tls-proxy/README.md

 `listen_ip`, `listen_port` and `extra_listen_ports` will be applied automatically either to externally listening hub without TLS proxy, or to proxy itself with locally listening hub.

+## Moving from command line

+If you were previously using command line version of TLS proxy, all you need to do is to change `listen_ip` from `127.0.0.1` to your external IP address, shut down command line server and restart your hub.

 ## Required TLS version

 By default TLS proxy requires TLS version `1.2` and higher, to change that use `tls_min_ver` variable, parameter is minor version number: `0` - `1.0`, `1` - `1.1`, `2` - `1.2`, `3` - `1.3`